infotexture/ot-mkdocs-demo/docs/parameters/parameters-base.md

 -   **args.input**

-    Specifies the master file for your documentation project.
+    Specifies the main file for your documentation project.

+    This parameter corresponds to the command-line argument [--input](dita-command-arguments.md#input).

     Typically this is a DITA map, however it also can be a DITA topic if you want to transform a single DITA file.
-The path can be absolute, relative to args.input.dir, or relative to the directory where your project’s Ant build script resides if args.input.dir is not defined.
+The path can be absolute, relative to args.input.dir, or relative to the current directory if args.input.dir is not defined.

 -   **args.input.dir**